MasterCloudApps-Projects/shopping-api-gateway/README.md

 ## Deployment
 This project has two available environments:
 * Preproduction (PRE): Used to test the application previously to release it in a productive environment.
-  > TODO add PRE URL
+  This environment is accessible in the URL https://apigw-tfm-dev-amartinm82.cloud.okteto.net
 * Production (PRO): productive environment.
   > TODO add PRO URL